historic-trails/website/sites/lanesfield-school.md

 The town was founded by [James Lane](https://en.wikipedia.org/wiki/James_Henry_Lane_(Union_general)) in 1858 and he began construction of the town very quickly.[^NRF1]  Lane served as a United States senator and a Union Army general during the Civil War; he was an outspoken abolitionist who worked to abolish slavery in Kansas.[^nyt1] Lane began the construction of a hotel, three stores, a blacksmith shop, three churches, residential houses and a one-room schoolhouse in the town,[^NRF2] even though he never saw the school opened as he committed suicide in 1866.[^nyt2]

 ### Lanesfield Along the Santa Fe Trail
 Trail travel was immensely important to the town's identity.
-Students from the school even noted that they could see travelers on the trail from their schoolhouse window.[^feldman] The developement of a railroad station in 1870 in the nearby town of Edgerton diminished Lanesfield's population as many people moved closer to the train station.
+Students from the school even noted that they could see travelers on the trail from their schoolhouse window.[^feldman] The development of a railroad station in 1870 in the nearby town of Edgerton diminished Lanesfield's population as many people moved closer to the train station.
 Many buildings were left unused but the schoolhouse remained an important part of Lanesfield as it served all the children in the area.

 ### The One-Room Schoolhouse in America
 The one-room schoolhouse had its heyday in rural America during the late nineteenth and early twentieth centuries.
 These schools were often the lifeblood of small rural towns; they were directed by local entities, which meant that curriculum varied greatly from one school to the next.
 Supplies were often limited and students and teachers had to make do with what they had.
 Schoolteachers were responsible for teaching many different grades in one small room, with children frequently missing school to help out at home. [^jenner]